querkmachine/FSFrontEndDocs/concepts/accessibility.md

 ### For users with physical or motor disabilities

 Physical and motor disabilities include a significant number of illnesses: some permanent, some temporary, some genetic, some obtained.
-For the purposes of this document, physical and motor disability refers to conditions that would prevent a person from being able to comfortably use physical input devices (such as a keyboard or mouse) dexterously.
+For the purposes of this document, physical and motor disability refers to conditions that would prevent a person from being able to comfortably use physical input devices (such as a keyboard or mouse) dextrously.

 Interfaces can be improved for users with physical and motor disabilities by creating simple interfaces that do not require significant interaction to achieve tasks.
 Additionally, interactive elements should have reasonably large interactive areas.
 If multiple interactive elements are in close proximity, adequate space should be placed between them to avoid accidentally activating the wrong element.

 <div class="grid">
 <div>